Shopify/remote-dom/packages/core/README.md

 ##### `RemoteRoot#removeChild()`

 This method removes a `RemoteComponent` or `RemoteText` from the remote root.
-This method returns a promise for when the update has been flushed to the host.
+This method returns a promise for when the update has been applied in the host.

 ```ts
 const card = root.createComponent('Card');